deusExMac/TwitterSearch/README.md

 NOTE: this application has been developed and tested on IDLE.
 It has not been tested on Anaconda, Spyder or any other python IDE.

-A successfull execution of TwitterSearch will display the following messages along with a prompt which consitutes TwitterSearch's shell:
+A successfull execution of TwitterSearch will display the following messages along with a prompt which is part of TwitterSearch's command shell:

 ```
 v0.77 rd 18/03/2022